-- Valuing them by hearing, listening and respecting them - Adopting safeguarding guidelines and best practice through procedures and a code of conduct for staff and volunteers - Safely recruiting staff and volunteers through a safer recruitment process, ensuring all necessary vetting checks are made - Sharing information about safeguarding and best practice
+- Valuing them by hearing, listening and respecting them. - Adopting safeguarding guidelines and best practice through procedures and a code of conduct for colleagues and volunteers. - Safely recruiting colleagues and volunteers through a safer recruitment process, ensuring all necessary vetting checks are made. - Sharing information about safeguarding and best practice.

-- Sharing information about concerns with the appropriate agencies (statutory agencies and affiliated football), in a confidential manner - Providing effective management for staff and volunteers through supervision, support, mentoring and training in accordance with the requirement and time frames of the Safeguarding Workforce Development Plan
+- Sharing information about concerns with the appropriate agencies (statutory agencies and affiliated football), in a confidential manner. - Providing effective management for colleagues and volunteers through supervision, support, mentoring and training in accordance with the requirement and time frames of the Safeguarding Workforce Development Plan.